dz902/flink-cdc-multi/README.md

   - Binlog offset store: Plain text file, comma separated
 - Features
   - A single job to sync all or some tables in a database
+    - (maybe) A single job to sync a whole deployment
   - No schema definition is required for source or target
   - When a DDL statement is received, auto stop task with a message
   - A special DDL table (`{source_id}_{db_name}__{db_name}_ddl`) is created for each job to record DDLs for your reference